WHEN THE OCEAN ERUPTS WITH SEABIRDS

 The seabirds that drive the spectacle

-At the heart of these remarkable feeding workups are just a few key pelagic seabird species occurring in very large numbers and creating the spectacle seen offshore from Tutukaka.
+At the heart of these remarkable feeding workups are just a three key pelagic seabird species occurring in very large numbers and creating the spectacle we encounter offshore.

 BULLER’S SHEARWATER

 The only place in the world where Buller’s Shearwater breeds is on the nearby Poor Knights Islands.
-It is one of the defining birds of these feeding workups, and huge numbers can gather offshore to feed.
-Occurs in big numbers: mid September to late March
+They are a major part of the feeding workups, and huge numbers can gather offshore to feed.
+Occurs in big numbers: Mid September to late March.

 FAIRY PRION

-Fairy Prions are the other major player in the workups and breed on the Poor Knights Islands in one of the largest populations in New Zealand.
-At times they can appear in astonishing densities feeding intensely on abundant zooplankton.
-Occurs in big numbers: August to mid January
+Fairy Prion are the other major player in the workups and breed on the Poor Knights Islands in one of the largest populations in New Zealand.
+At times they can appear in astonishing densities while feeding.
+Occurs in big numbers: August to mid January.

 FLUTTERING SHEARWATER

-Fluttering Shearwaters also breed here and, when present in large numbers, can add significantly to the scale and energy of the workups.
-Can sometimes gather in the thousands: mid September to late March
+Fluttering Shearwater also breed locally and, when present in large numbers, can add significantly to the scale and energy of the workups.
+Sometimes gathers in thousands: Mid September to late March.

 When does this happen?

-The huge seabird feeding workups that The Petrel Station is famous for take place during spring and summer every year, when rich concentrations of zooplankton gather near the surface and seabirds, together with fish, feed intensely in the area.
+The seabird feeding workups occur during spring and summer every year, when rich concentrations of zooplankton are near the surface and seabirds, together with fish, gather to feed.

 SPRING